Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: INTRODUCTION

 \section{INTRODUCTION}

-The keyboard is often viewed as a simple transducer.
-It is not.
-For a writer, it is a window into the mind.
-Every keystroke carries timing information reflecting the recursive cognitive processes of planning, translating, and revising.
-LLMs now produce text that experienced readers misattribute to human authors~\cite{Sadasivan2024}.
-Current estimates suggest that up to 16.9\% of peer-reviewed conference submissions now contain AI-modified content~\cite{Liang2024}.
-The result is a widening verification gap: institutions that depend on authorship---universities, publishers, courts---have no reliable means to confirm that a text was composed by the person who claims it.
+The keyboard is commonly treated as a simple transducer, but for a writer engaged in composition it is a cognitive instrument.
+Every keystroke carries timing information reflecting the recursive processes of planning, translating, and revising that characterize genuine authorship~\cite{FlowerHayes1981}.
+Large language models now produce text that experienced readers misattribute to human authors at rates near chance~\cite{Sadasivan2024}, and an estimated 6.5--16.9\% of peer-reviewed conference submissions contain AI-modified content~\cite{Liang2024}.
+The result is a widening verification gap: institutions that depend on authorship---universities, publishers, courts---lack reliable means to confirm that a text was composed by the person who claims it.

 Current defenses are failing.
-AI text detectors face information-theoretic barriers as model outputs converge toward human distributions~\cite{Ganie2025, PAN2025}.
-Watermarking is easily removed by paraphrasing.
-Proctoring is invasive and often ineffective.
-These approaches all share a fatal flaw: they focus on the \emph{output}.
+AI text detectors face information-theoretic barriers as model output distributions converge toward human distributions~\cite{Ganie2025, PAN2025}.
+Watermarking is removed by paraphrasing~\cite{Rijsbosch2025}.
+Proctoring is invasive and bypassed by simple copy-paste workflows.
+These approaches share a common limitation: they analyze only the \emph{output}.

-We argue for a shift to the \emph{process}.
-The writing interface is a cognitive instrument.
-It captures a "digital signature" of human composition without invasive surveillance.
-By correlating content complexity with typing latency, we can verify authorship through the ordinary act of writing.
-This paper characterizes these cognitive signatures, presents a framework for their collection, and evaluates their effectiveness across 136 million keystroke events.
+This paper argues for a shift to the \emph{process}.
+By correlating content complexity with typing latency across a document, we can verify authorship through the ordinary act of writing.
+We make three contributions: (1)~we characterize the cognitive signatures embedded in keystroke timing and define the Cognitive Load Correlation (CLC) as a discriminative measure; (2)~we present a non-intrusive collection framework with quantization-based privacy guarantees; and (3)~we analyze adversarial robustness, showing that the multi-level coherence constraints of cognitive signatures resist attacks that defeat motor-level authentication.